jefeish/why-what-how-to-document_presentation-demo/README.md

-# github-how-to-doc-presentation
+# What, How and Why do we document our code

-GitHub slides demonstration on "How, What and Why to Document"
+This Repository is a demo to on the usage of [RevealJS](https://revealjs.com) for GitHub presentations.